Agents

 Why AI agent framework building blocks matter in production LLM and agent systems

 Treating an agent as a monolith makes it impossible to debug.
-When the final answer is wrong, the failure could be in the planner (picked the wrong sub-task), the tool registry (selected the wrong tool), the memory (retrieved a stale fact), the loop (skipped a critique step), the model-call wrapper (silently retried with a degraded model), or the handoff (dropped state across an agent boundary).
+When the final answer is wrong, the failure could be in the planner (picked the wrong sub-task), the tool registry (selected the wrong tool), the memory (retrieved a stale fact), the loop (skipped a critique step), the model-call wrapper (silently retried with a degraded model), the handoff (dropped state across an agent boundary), or the guardrail (let a prompt injection through).
 End-to-end metrics flag the symptom; only block-level visibility points to the cause.

 The pain shows up across roles.
-A backend engineer watches an agent’s tool-call rate spike after a framework upgrade — turns out the new planner heuristic is more aggressive.
-An SRE chasing a p99 regression discovers the model-call wrapper is silently routing 4% of calls through a slower fallback.
+A backend engineer watches an agent’s tool-call rate spike after a framework upgrade. turns out the new planner heuristic is more aggressive.
+An SRE chasing a p99 regression discovers the model-call wrapper is silently routing 4% of calls through a slower fallback model when GPT-5.x hits its TPM cap.
 A product lead asks why agent quality dropped this week and gets shrugs because no one scored each block separately.
+A compliance officer cannot answer “which block accessed PII?”

-In 2026, teams routinely swap frameworks — moving from CrewAI to LangGraph for graph control, or from raw OpenAI Agents SDK to Pydantic AI for typed outputs.
+In 2026, teams routinely swap frameworks. moving from CrewAI to LangGraph 1.x for graph control, or from raw OpenAI Agents SDK to Pydantic AI for typed outputs.
 Without a per-block contract, every migration is a rewrite that loses the eval baseline.
 With it, the same ToolSelectionAccuracy score works across frameworks, and you can A/B agents block-by-block instead of all-at-once.

 How FutureAGI handles AI agent framework building blocks

-Concretely: a team migrating from raw OpenAI Agents SDK to LangGraph instruments both with traceAI, runs a regression eval Dataset of 500 trajectories through each, and compares per-block scores.
-The LangGraph planner scores 0.87 on ReasoningQuality versus 0.81 for the legacy stack — the migration ships.
-Three weeks later, when production traces show planner score drifted to 0.79, the team isolates a prompt change in the planner block, reverts it, and reruns the eval.
+Concretely: a team migrating from raw OpenAI Agents SDK to LangGraph 1.x instruments both with traceAI, runs a regression eval Dataset of 500 trajectories through each, and compares per-block scores.
+The LangGraph planner scores 0.87 on TrajectoryScore versus 0.81 for the legacy stack. the migration ships.
+Three weeks later, when production traces show planner score drifted to 0.79 after a Claude Opus 4.7 swap to Sonnet 4.6, the team isolates a prompt change in the planner block, reverts it, and reruns the eval.
 Without per-block evaluation, the migration is a black-box bet; with it, the agent runtime becomes a swappable composition of measured parts.
+Unlike LangSmith’s framework-specific view, the FutureAGI block contract carries across every SDK.

 How to measure AI agent framework building blocks